Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 My grandparents were terrible for that, by the way.

-It's just a true stereotype.
+It's just a true stereotype then.

-I would reinforce the naval forces within the South Atlantic, although knowing Kit Starmer, he'll likely give the islands to Argentina for free and offer to pay off their national debt to sweeten the deal.
+Although, knowing Kirstama, he'll likely give the islands to Argentina for free enough to pay off their national debt to sweeten the deal.

 Many comments like this, and sadly, yeah, probably that's the most likely option.

-Uh Ashman again, this is just yet another example of nations having a tantrum when things get worse before they get better.
+Ashman, again, this is just yet another example of nations having a tantrum when things get worse before they get better.

-Yeah, again, it's short term is Kevin Fox.
+Yeah, again, it's short-termism.

-Pretty sure it'd be a bad idea for Harry to put his employment deals on his ESTA form when he fills it out.
+Kevin Fox, pretty sure it'd be a bad idea for Harry to put his employment deals on his ESTA form when he fills it out.

-Listen, if Callum can get into America, it's getting back into England, is honestly what I'm most worried about.
+Listen, if Callum can get into America, it's getting back into England is honestly what I'm most worried about.

-I did that recently, and I was genuinely worried, just like are they gonna stop me at the border?
+I did that recently, and I was genuinely worried.

 And everything was fine.